dineshbali18/GDP-2/README.md

 1. Add UI elements like total budget, category budgets, progress bars, and alerts.
 2. Provide options for users to add/remove budget categories and set time frames (e.g., monthly).
 3. Include charts or graphs to visualize spending distribution and budget usage.

+**Automated Budget Recommendations and Tracking**\
+Incorporate intelligent budget suggestions derived from users' transaction history and spending habits.\
+Facilitate real-time tracking of expenses, with alerts triggered when spending approaches or exceeds budget limits.\
+Offer visual tools such as charts to help users analyze their spending patterns and make informed adjustments to their budgets.